Complete Asana Gantt Chart Guide – How To’s and Alternatives

 Asana does include custom calculated/formula fields, but these are only visible in Asana’s list view, and you can’t add them to your Gantt chart views.
 So, you would need to keep switching back and forth between your Gantt chart and List view.

-How to create an Asana Gantt chart
+How to Create an Asana Gantt Chart

 To create an Asana Gantt chart you’ll need to be using the Starter plan or higher.

-In Asana navigate to your project and click “Add tab”:
+Step 1: In Asana, navigate to your project and click “Add tab”:

-Select “Gantt”:
+Step 2: Select “Gantt”:

 Your Gantt chart will now be automatically populated with tasks from your project, or you can add and schedule tasks directly in the Gantt chart.

-Asana Gantt Integrations
+Asana Gantt Integrations & Alternatives

 The limitations of Asana’s native Gantt chart view (explored above in more detail) means that many people use more specialized Gantt chart apps that integrate with Asana.